thomas-t-huynh/CommerceJS_How_to_handle_Checkout_VueJS/README.md

 ## Overview

-This is a continuation of [Adding Products to Cart with Commerce.JS using Vue.js](https://github.com/thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS) by Thomas Huynh.
+This is a continuation of [Adding Products to Cart with Commerce.JS using Vue.js](https://github.com/thomas-t-huynh/CommerceJS_How_to_handle_cart_VueJS).

 If you haven’t done so already, create an account so you can access the Chec Dashboard and add products through your dashboard.
 In this guide, backpacks will be the products used for demonstration.